Circuit of Ireland Rally: 2010–2013

 In 2010, the event was awarded Intercontinental Rally Challenge Supporter Event status.
 The event was run over the weekend 3–4 April and was based in Newry, Northern Ireland.
 There was a total of 15 stages including a 29 km night stage.
 The event counted as a round of the Irish Tarmac Rally Championship.
 Derek McGarrity and co-driver James McKee won the rally in their Subaru Impreza S12B.
 Gareth MacHale/Brian Murphy (Ford Focus RS WRC) and Alastair Fisher/Marshall Clarke (Mitsubishi Lancer Evo 9) finished second and third respectively.

 The 2012 Circuit of Ireland event hosted round three of the 2012 Intercontinental Rally Challenge., as well as Irish Tarmac Rally Championship and Northern Ireland Rally Championship stages.

-In December 2012, it was announced that the 2013 rally will be cancelled due to a lack of funds, but was subsequently reinstated at a reduced scale.
+In December 2012, it was announced that the 2013 rally would be cancelled due to a lack of funds, but it was subsequently reinstated at a reduced scale.
 In the end, the event was cancelled due to bad weather.

 2014–2016

 Having resolved the issues the previous year, the 2014 Circuit of Ireland event rejoined the European Rally Championship for the first time since 1991.
 It consisted of 18 special stages covering a total of 230 km in 2 days, starting in Belfast.
 Finnish driver Esapekka Lappi dominated the (European Rally Championship) ahead of 2nd place Sepp Wiegand from Germany, making it a Skoda 1–2.
 He won by 1 minute and 50 seconds.
 Irishman Robert Barrable finished 3rd in their Ford Fiesta R5.

 Declan Boyle won the Circuit of Ireland National Rally in his Subaru Impreza S12B WRC.

-Teenage British driver Chris Ingram lead the ERC Junior Championship but crashed out handing the win to Czech driver Jan Černý.
+Teenage British driver Chris Ingram led the ERC Junior Championship but crashed out handing the win to Czech driver Jan Černý.
 Ingram still became the youngest winner of the Colin McRae 'Flat Out' Award, handed to him by local hero Kris Meeke.

 The 2015 event hosted European Rally Championship and Irish Tarmac Rally Championship rounds.

 The 2016 Circuit of Ireland event hosted European Rally Championship, Irish Tarmac Rally Championship, as well as British Rally Championship rounds.